ZhongWwwHhh/Esp32_High_Quality_Recorder/README.md

 ## Usage
 Install ESP-IDF then compile this project.
 Or flash released firmware to esp32 directly.
-~~As for update, rename the firmware to `update.bin` and save it into TF(SD) card.
-When next boot, new firmware will be flash to esp32 by OTA function.~~ `coming soon`
+As for update, rename the firmware to `update.bin` and save it into TF(SD) card.
+When next boot, new firmware will be flash to esp32 by OTA function.

 ## Power-on Order
 When power on, led1 will be set high immediately.